Paren76/Rubber-Ducky-FakeUpdate-Payload/README.md

                    4. navigate back to edge (default browser for windows)
                    5. enter fullscreen

-I wrote this for Win11 so please tell me if it works on Win10 aswell I couldn't test this yet so lmk if it works.
+I wrote this for Win11 so please tell me if it works on Win10 aswell.
+I couldn't test this yet so lmk if it works.
 If not (this is my first project) just change something